Sightseeing in Budapest

 The Statue Park is an outdoor museum containing monuments from Hungary's communist past which were banished from the city.
 It is the only collection of its kind in the world and provides a fascinating insight into the history of the country.
 There are also dozens of other museums in Budapest including the Museum of Fine Arts and the National Museum.

 For some beautiful natural sights there are over 200 caves in Budapest, of which 3 main ones are open to the public to admire the stunning stone formations caused by the hot springs.

 Fun Seekers in Budapest

-If you want sporting fun on your city break, a cheap flight to Budapest will find you plenty of facilities to satisfy you including bowling, karting, tennis, horse riding and golf all of which are popular pastimes.
-If you prefer being a spectator and love fast cars then why not plan your trip in time for the F1 Hungarian Grand Prix where you will see racing at its best.
+If you want sporting fun on your city break, you will find plenty of facilities to satisfy you including bowling, karting, tennis, horse riding and golf, all of which are popular pastimes.
+If you prefer being a spectator and love fast cars then plan your trip in time for the F1 Hungarian Grand Prix and see racing at its best.